-ACI-35.030.
-AC Immune and Janssen Pharmaceuticals, Inc. (Janssen), part of the Janssen Pharmaceutical Companies of Johnson & Johnson, are evaluating the anti-phosphorylated-Tau (anti-pTau) active immunotherapy ACI-35.030 in a Phase 1b/2a study in subjects with early AD (NCT04445831).
-Interim results show that ACI-35.030 immunization generated a strong antigen-specific antibody response against pTau in 100% of participants, achieving anti-pTau antibody levels of about two orders of magnitude higher than pre-treatment levels, whereas anti-ePHF (enriched paired helical filaments) antibody titers increased by one order of magnitude from baseline as early as two weeks after the second injection at week 8 of the mid-dose of ACI-35.030.
-Based on these results, the second highest dose cohort was expanded in Q2 2021 to facilitate plans for further late-stage development.
-The safety and the tolerability have been good in the study, and so far the Data Safety Monitoring Board has stated that the trial may continue without modification.
-Two serious adverse events (SAEs) (injection site rash and dizziness, each occurring on one occasion) were considered probably/possibly related to the study active immunotherapy while none of the other 6 SAEs that occurred in the study to date were considered to be possibly or probably related to the study active immunotherapy.
+• ACI-35.030.
+AC Immune and Janssen Pharmaceuticals, Inc. (Janssen), part of the Janssen Pharmaceutical Companies of Johnson & Johnson, have evaluated the anti-phosphorylated-Tau (anti-pTau) active immunotherapy ACI-35.030 in a Phase 1b/2a study in subjects with early AD (NCT04445831).
+Interim results showed that ACI-35.030 immunization generated a strong antigen-specific antibody response against pTau in 100% of participants, achieving anti-pTau antibody levels of about two orders of magnitude higher than pre-treatment levels, whereas anti-ePHF (enriched paired helical filaments) antibody titers increased by one order of magnitude from baseline as early as two weeks after the second injection at week 8 of the mid-dose of ACI-35.030.
+Based on these results, the second highest dose cohort was expanded in Q2 2021 to facilitate plans for further development.
+The good safety and the tolerability in the study enabled the trial to be concluded without modification following reviews by the Data Safety Monitoring Board.
+Two serious adverse events (SAEs) (injection site rash and dizziness in the same participant) were considered probably/possibly related to the study active immunotherapy while none of the other 7 SAEs that occurred in the study were considered to be possibly or probably related to the study active immunotherapy.
 ACI-35.030 specifically targets pathological pTau species and is eventually intended as a disease-modifying treatment for AD and other Tauopathies.

 In Q4 2022, it was announced that, based on the Phase 1b/2a interim data, ACI-35.030 had been selected for further development.
-New clinical data from the Phase 1b/2a trial showed that ACI-35.030 treatment rapidly leads to the strong and durable induction of antibodies specific for pathological forms of Tau such as pTau and its aggregated form, ePHF.
+Clinical data from the Phase 1b/2a trial showed that ACI-35.030 treatment rapidly leads to the strong and durable induction of antibodies specific for pathological forms of Tau such as pTau and its aggregated form, ePHF.
 The ACI-35.030-induced antibody response was sustained and could be periodically boosted over a period of 72 weeks.
 The decision to select ACI-35.030 follows the comparison demonstrating its strengths relative to an alternative anti-pTau protein conjugate active immunotherapy, JACI-35.054.

-ACI-24.060 for AD and for AD in DS.
-The original formulation of our wholly-owned anti-amyloid-beta active immunotherapy was shown to be safe and well tolerated along with preliminary evidence of immunogenicity and pharmacodynamic effects in patients with AD and in people with DS.
-Based on these results, the optimized formulation, ACI-24.060, which incorporates Abeta unrelated T-helper cell epitopes to increase the magnitude and the boost-ability of the antibody response, was advanced into the ABATE Phase 1b/2 trial.
+• ACI-24.060 for AD and for AD in DS.
+Based on safety, tolerability, pharmacodynamics, and immunogenicity results with an earlier formulation of ACI-24, the optimized formulation, ACI-24.060, which incorporates Abeta unrelated T-helper cell epitopes to increase the magnitude and the boost-ability of the antibody response, was advanced into the ABATE Phase 1b/2 trial.

-ABATE is a multicenter, adaptive, double-blind, randomized, placebo-controlled study designed to assess the safety, tolerability, immunogenicity, and pharmacodynamic effects of ACl-24.060 in subjects with prodromal AD and subsequently in adults with DS (NCT05462106).
-The CTA has been approved by the UK Medicines and Healthcare Products Regulatory Agency (MHRA) and by the Spanish Agency for Medicines and Health Products (AEMPS) with the first patient dosed in Q2 2022.
+ABATE is a multicenter, adaptive, double-blind, randomized, placebo-controlled study designed to assess the safety, tolerability, immunogenicity, and pharmacodynamic effects of ACI-24.060 in subjects with prodromal AD and subsequently in adults with DS (NCT05462106).
+The clinical trial application (CTA) has been approved by the UK Medicines and Healthcare Products Regulatory Agency (MHRA) and by the Spanish Agency for Medicines and Health Products (AEMPS) with the first AD patient dosed in Q2 2022.
 In Q2 2023, AC Immune received Fast Track designation from the U.S. Food and Drug Administration (FDA) for ACI-24.060, for the treatment of AD.
-This followed FDA clearance of the Investigational New Drug (IND) application enabling expansion of the ABATE study to the USA.
+This followed FDA clearance of the Investigational New Drug (IND) application enabling expansion of the ABATE study to include clinical trial sites and participants in the USA.